There are 2 very popular trails in Zion National Park that give you an amazing view of it. One is Angel’s Landing and the other is Observation Point.

-Angel’s Landing vs Observation Point.
-Important facts about each trail:
+Angels Landing vs Observation Point: 11 important facts about each trail.

-- You can actually SEE Angel’s Landing from the Observation Point overlook.
+8) You can actually see Angel’s Landing from the Observation Point overlook.

 Based on these facts, you should decide which trail is better suited for you, but what I want to do right now is answer some common questions people have when comparing the two and give you my answers to better help you decide.
 So let’s get to that:

-Which hike is safer?
-Observation Point beats Angel’s Landing here.
+1) Which hike is safer?
+Observation Point beats Angels Landing here.

 I don’t think you’ll find too many people who hiked both trails would disagree here, certainly not me.

 In 2019 when I did Angels Landing, I was able to complete 95% of the trail (it’s fairly safe) until the last half mile hit (that’s when it gets really dangerous) and I had to stop because the narrow path that leads to the most beautiful part of the trail was too much for me.